 If more exports to Europe are allowed, refiners across the Atlantic may have cause to celebrate since access to cheap, high-quality U.S. shale oil would help revive their margins.

-The BIS declined to comment on the identity of the exporting companies, citing exceptions in the Export Administration Act.
+The BIS did not respond to frequent requests for information on the nature of the licenses.
+It declined to comment on the identity of the exporting companies, citing exceptions in the Export Administration Act.

 The bureau's data does not show which permits were used, and the Department of Energy's oil export data does not show any crude shipments to Europe through November 2013.